Integrated end-user logistics and stock management with DHIS2

 DHIS2 is already in use in more than 20 countries in Africa and Asia, as a “last-mile” solution for facility-level vaccine logistics or as cold chain registry and other eLMIS uses.
-HISP (Health Information System Program) at UiO (University of Oslo) has partnered with the University of Basel, the Swiss Tropical and Public Health Institute (Swiss TPH) and the Swiss pharmaceutical company Novartis on the STELLA Center of Excellence project.
-Our goal is developing an open-source end-user eLMIS for LMICs that is integrated with the national DHIS2 health management information system (HMIS) as well as the national eLMIS.
+To support this use, the HISP Centre at UiO is working with national and global partners to develop an open-source end-user eLMIS for LMICs that is integrated with the national DHIS2 health management information system (HMIS) as well as the national eLMIS.

 Bringing monthly or real-time logistics data from health care facilities or even from the point of care together with epidemiological and programmatic data can greatly improve the ability to plan demand for health care products, improve the effectiveness and efficiency of supply chain management, monitor performance and identify logistical shortcomings and inefficiencies.
 DHIS2 is able to provide end-to-end visibility of the entire national supply network when used together with a full-scale, national eLMIS for managing procurement, demand planning, forecasting, warehousing, transportation and distribution.